RasaHQ/test-bot/README.md

-This is a bot used to test Rasa X releases
+Basic bot used as part of testing Rasa X